 - size and absorbency

-- top sheet and core structure
+- topsheet and core structure

 - product feel and material direction

-- packaging format
+- packaging formats

 - brand‑specific positioning needs